trekhleb/micrograd-ts/README.md

 # Micrograd TS

 > This is a TypeScript version of [karpathy/micrograd](https://github.com/karpathy/micrograd) repo.<br />
-> A tiny scalar-valued autograd engine and a neural net on top of it (~200 lines of code).
+> A tiny scalar-valued autograd engine and a neural net on top of it (~200 lines of TS code).

 This repo might be useful for those who want to get a basic understanding of how neural networks work, using a TypeScript environment for experimentation.